mozilla/bug-handling/policy/triage-bugzilla.md

 Are their P3 bugs you now know you won’t get to?
 Either demote to P5 (will accept patch) or resolve as WONTFIX.

-Remember that bugs which have no activity in a year are now reaped into the INACTIVE resolution.

 ## Tools

 ### Triage with me